Skip to main content

 Q: Is owner-operated more expensive than a fleet company?
 A: Not necessarily.
 TiLimousine's flat rates are competitive with Boston fleet companies on standard routes.
 The difference is in what you get for the price — consistent vehicle, consistent driver, and direct owner contact on every booking.

 Q: Do corporate accounts work with owner-operated chauffeurs?
 A: Yes.
-TiLimousine offers corporate account setup with monthly invoicing, consistent vehicle assignment, and direct driver contact for every executive trip.
-Many corporate clients specifically prefer owner-operated because the driver knows their preferences, schedule, and standards without being briefed every time.
+TiLimousine offers corporate account setup with monthly invoicing, consistent vehicle assignment, and direct chauffeur contact for every executive trip.
+Many corporate clients specifically prefer owner-operated because the service knows their preferences, schedule, and standards without being briefed every time.

 Book Your Boston Chauffeur